9 Essential Travel Safety Devices You Need to Pack

 Invest in travel safety devices that can provide immediate assistance in emergencies.

-With a turn-and-snap clasp and an adjustable band, you can easily attach this pocket to either the side or at the center of your bra.
-The fabric of the pouch is soft and breathable, and the clips are made from plastic, so there’s no need to worry about irritation from metal allergies.
+With a turn-and-snap clasp and an adjustable band, you can easily attach this pocket to either the side or the center of your bra.

 As a solo traveler, it’s always wise to keep some emergency cash separate from your wallet, and this pouch is the perfect way to do it.